Ellotron/war-rig/rules/README.md

 If the rig's total weight is less than or equal to every "Light" tier printed on attached items then the rig is in the light tier.
 Likewise for "Medium" and "Heavy" tiers.

 However if the total weight of all the war rig tech on the chassis exceeds any "Heavy" tier then the war rig cannot move.
 Being in a lighter tier is beneficial in combat.

+#### Crash

+Certain card effects can cause a rig to crash.
+If a rig crashes it suffers massive damage.
+For each attached part roll the white dice:

+- 1: The part catches fire
+- 2-3: The part loses half it remaining armour
+- 4-6: The part loses 1 armour

 ### Targeting